Toots and the Maytals: The 1960s

 The Maytals first had chart success when recording for producer Clement "Coxsone" Dodd at Studio One.
 With musical backing from Dodd's house band, the Skatalites, the Maytals' close-harmony gospel singing ensured success, overshadowing Dodd's other up-and-coming vocal group, the Wailers.
 After staying at Studio One for about two years, the group moved on to do sessions for Prince Buster before recording with Byron Lee in 1966.
 With Lee, the Maytals won the first-ever Jamaican Independence Festival Popular Song Competition in 1966 with their original song "Bam Bam".
 "Bam Bam" was later covered in a Dancehall style by Sister Nancy and also by Yellowman in 1982, but Toots and the Maytals were not credited or issued royalties for use of the song by either artist.
 They went on to win that contest two additional times.
 The group's musical career was interrupted in late 1966 when Hibbert was jailed for 18 months for possession of marijuana.
 He stated that he was not arrested for marijuana, but while bailing out a friend.
 Hibbert reportedly wrote "54-46 That's My Number" about his time in jail.

 Following Hibbert's release in 1967, the Maytals began working with the Chinese Jamaican producer Leslie Kong, a collaboration which yielded a string of hits throughout the late 1960s and early 1970s.
-These included "Do the Reggay", released in 1968, which was the first song to first use the word "reggae" and gave the developing genre its name.
+These included "Do the Reggay", released in 1968, which was the first song to use the word "reggae" and gave the developing genre its name.